Minidiab (Glipizide)

 Who Should Not Take Minidiab

-Do not take Minidiab if you are allergic to glipizide, other sulphonylureas, sulfur antibiotics (sulphonamides), or thiazide diuretics.
-Do not use if you have Type I diabetes, diabetic ketoacidosis, severe kidney or liver disease, severe thyroid disease, severe or unstable diabetes, infection or high temperature, gangrene, severe trauma, or are about to undergo major surgery.
-Do not take during pregnancy.
+Do not take Minidiab if you have had allergic reactions to glipizide, other sulphonylureas, or certain diuretics, or if you have Type I diabetes, severe kidney or liver disease, or are pregnant.

 Medical Conditions to Discuss